ForEvolve/forevolve.github.io/_posts/en/2018-07-13-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-3.md

 In the `Create storage account` blade, make sure you:

 - Select `StorageV2 (general purpose v2)`
-- Choose an adequate replication strategy for your website (I will choose `LRS` for this demo since I dont need redondancy; it is only a demo after all).
+- Choose an adequate replication strategy for your website (I chose `LRS` for this demo since I don't need redundancy).
-- Choose the right performance option (standard should be fine for most website).
+- Choose the right performance option (`Standard` should be fine for most website).
-- Choose your previously created resource group
+- Choose your previously created resource group or create a new one

 You can also enable `Secure transfer required` if you want to force HTTPS (this can be changed later).
-I recommend that you activate that at some point.
+I recommend that you activate this option at some point.

 ![New Storage account - blob, file, table, queue](//cdn.forevolve.com/blog/images/2018/Azure-new-storage-account-blob-file-table-queue-options.png)

-Once Azure completes the creation of your Storage account, navigate to your new resource.
+Once Azure completes the creation of the Storage account: navigate to the new resource blade.

-### 4.3 Setup Storage Account
+### Configure the Storage Account

-From your storage account:
+From the storage account you just created:

 1. Click on `Static website (preview)`
 1. Click `Enable`